open-contracting-extensions/ocds_bid_extension/README.md

 This extension can also be used to publish data on quotes.

-## Legal Context

-In the European Union, this extension's fields correspond to [eForms BG-320 (Tender) and BT-3202 (Contract Tender ID)](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/).
-See [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/latest/en/) for correspondences to eForms fields.

 ## Schema

 The `bids.details` array is used to provide one or more `Bid` objects, each representing a unique bid received.